 I walked her through the layers and she was bouncing up and down in her chair waiting to dig in.

 I let her eat it carefully out of these stemless wine glasses but transferred it to a safer bowl for J (who’s not quite 3) to have once he got up from nap.
 He was equally excited, but in fewer words 😉

 They both loved these parfaits!
 Couldn’t decide which layer was their favorite!

-- I used a strained puree of strawberries for the bottom layer but you can absolutely just blend up some strawberries (add a touch of honey if they aren’t very sweet) and stir that in.
-Or even substitute strawberry jam.
+- I used a strained puree of strawberries for the bottom layer but you can absolutely just blend up some strawberries (add a touch of honey if they aren’t very sweet) and stir that in to your yogurt.
+Or even substitute strawberry jam and swirl that in.

-- I used my homemade blueberry sauce for the top layer.
-It doesn’t require much because it’s super sweet – which makes this an extra special treat – and it takes just minutes to make.
-But you could substitute a store-bought blueberry jam to keep it easy if you’d like.
-(Just make sure it doesn’t have high-fructose corn syrup, please!)
+- I used my homemade blueberry sauce to add to the yogurt for the top layer.
+It doesn’t require much because it’s super sweet - which makes this an extra special treat - and it takes just minutes to make.
+But you could substitute a store-bought blueberry or grape jam to keep it easy if you’d like.
+(Just make sure it doesn’t have high-fructose corn syrup!)

 I hope you’ll give these wholesome yogurt parfaits a try and let me know what you think!

 I’ve got a few more fun red, white and blue foods (spoiler: it’s a round-up of easy July 4th appetizers) coming up for you next week as well, so stop back by or sign up for my free weekly e-newsletter and never miss a recipe.
 (You’ll also get my free e-cookbook, Easy Weeknight Dinners, when you sign up.)

 Hope you have a wonderful weekend!